wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

     });
 ```

+Watcher won't be started when initial secret load fails.

 Be aware that requesting secret value from AWS Secrets Manager is not free.
 See [AWS Secrets Manager pricing](https://aws.amazon.com/secrets-manager/pricing/) for more details.

 ### Startup behavior